RomanDevelop/best-app/README.md

 1. User logs in and receives access + refresh tokens
 2. Access token is sent with all API requests via `AuthInterceptor`
-3. If the server returns 401:
+3. If the server returns 401 (Unauthorized):
-   - interceptor calls `refreshToken(...)`
+   - `AuthInterceptor` catches the error in `onError` method
+   - Calls `authNotifier.refreshToken()` to get new tokens from the server
-   - new tokens are saved via `authNotifier.saveLogin(...)`
+   - New tokens are saved securely using `TokenStorageService`
-   - original request is retried with the new token
+   - Original request is retried automatically with the new access token
+   - If refresh fails, user is logged out and redirected to login screen

+The flow is fully tested with mock implementations in `auth_interceptor_401_test.dart`.

 ---